pcubillos/pyratbay/docs/api.rst

     Parameters
     ----------
     pressure: 1D float ndarray
-        Atmospheric pressure for each layer (in barye).
+        Atmospheric pressure for each layer (in bar).
     temperature: 1D float ndarray
         Atmospheric temperature for each layer (in K).
     mu: 1D float ndarray